rschristopher/ischristtrue.com/src/modern-views/index.md

 "Be on the right side of history", they'll tell you, as they imagine they are making the world a better place at this "pivotal" moment in history.
 Whether it's a climate catastrophe, a population bomb, nuclear war -- it is an existential crisis and the old world must die no matter the cost.
 And yet the consequences of their actions prove the opposite even by their own naive moral standards.
-This is the spirit of our time, and while it has now festered into a global parasitism, we can go even further back if we want to find where it began.
+This is the spirit of our time, and while it has now festered into a global parasitism, we can go urther back if we want to find where it began.

 Let's consider the second world war, with concentration camps and genocide.
 Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 Hundreds of millions of dead, more death than the world had ever seen in just a handful of years.